Skip to main content

 Description: A seventh grade student wore a T-shirt to Nichols Middle School in Middleborough, Massachusetts, that said, “There are only two genders.”
 The principal of the school, along with a school counselor, pulled him out of class and ordered him to remove his shirt.
 After he politely declined, school officials said that he must remove the shirt or he could not return to class.
 As a result, he left school and missed the rest of his classes that day.

-Wednesday, Oct 9, 2024
+Wednesday, Nov 13, 2024

-WASHINGTON – Alliance Defending Freedom attorneys asked the U.S. Supreme Court Wednesday to hear the case of a then middle school student who was forbidden by his Massachusetts school from wearing two different T-shirts to school with the words “There are only two genders” and “There are [censored] genders” on the front, respectively.
+WASHINGTON – Multiple education experts, free speech advocates, and 18 states have filed friend-of-the-court briefs with the U.S. Supreme Court that ask it to take the case of a student forbidden by his Massachusetts school from wearing two different T-shirts to school with the words “There are only two genders” and “There are [censored] genders” on the front.

 Attorneys with ADF and Massachusetts Family Institute representing the student filed the lawsuit, L.M. v.
 Town of Middleborough, in May 2023.